 This week my attempts to carry out archival research in Manila have been interrupted by Pope Francis’ visit to the Philippines.

 It is not surprising that the government of the third largest Catholic country in the world would declare the days of the Pope’s visit “Special non-working days” in the national capital.
-All non-essential government activities (including the national archives) are closed, all school and university classes have been cancelled, and many businesses will not open their doors.
+All non-essential government activities (including the national archives) are closed, all school and university classes have been canceled, and many businesses will not open their doors.
 The enforced holiday is supposed to clear usually congested roads of cars and jeepneys so the Pope and pilgrims move more easily from A to B.